Modeling longitudinal data using matrix completion: Data study

 We analyze a dataset of Gillette Children's Hospital patients visiting the clinic between 1994 and 2014, age ranging between 4 and 19 years, mostly diagnosed with Cerebral Palsy.
 The dataset contains $84$ visits of $36$ patients without gait disorders and $6066$ visits of $2898$ patients with gait pathologies.

 Motion capture data was collected at 120Hz and joint angles in time were extracted.
 These joint angles were then normalized in time to the gait cycle, resulting in curves as in Figure \ref{fig:joint-angles-in-time}.
-Points from these curves were then subsampled (51 equidistributed points).
-Given the data in this form, we computed GDI metric from each visit and each leg.
+Points from these curves were then subsampled (51 equidistributed points) \tr{for the downstream analysis established in the clinic}.

-In the dataset which we received from the hospital, for each patient we observe their birthday and disease subtype.
-From each visit, we observe the following variables: patient ID, time of the visit, GDI of the left leg, GDI of the right leg, walking speed, and O2 expenditure.
+In the dataset which we received from the hospital, for each patient we know their birthday and disease subtype.
+From each visit, we observe the following variables: patient ID, time of the visit, GDI of the left leg, GDI of the right leg, walking speed, and O$_2$ expenditure.
 Other clinical variables that we received were not included in this study.
-Note that walking speed is related to information we lose during normalization of the gait cycle in time.
-O2 expenditure is a measure of a subject's energy expenditure during walking.
-Pathological gait is often energy inefficient and reduction of O2 expenditure is one of the objectives of treatments.
+Walking speed is related to information we lose during normalization of the gait cycle in time.
+O$_2$ expenditure is a measure of a subject's energy expenditure during walking.
+Pathological gait is often energy inefficient and reduction of O$_2$ expenditure is one of the objectives of treatments.
 Finally, GDI is computed for two legs while in many cases the neurological disorder affects only one limb.
 To simplify the analysis, we focus on the more impaired limb by analyzing the minimum of the left and the right GDI.

 Our objective is to model individual progression curves.
-We test three methods: functional principal components (fPCA), \textsc{Soft-Longitudinal-Impute} (SLI) and \textsc{Sparse-Longitudinal-Regression} (SLR).
+We test two methods: functional principal components (fPCA) and \textsc{Soft-Longitudinal-Impute} (SLI).
 We compare the results to the \emph{null model} -- the population mean across all visits (\verb|mean|).
-In SLR, we approximate GDI using latent variables of sparsely observed covariates \textit{O2 expenditure} and \textit{walking speed}, following the methodology from Section \ref{ss:regression}.
+In SLR, we approximate GDI using latent variables of sparsely observed covariates \textit{O$_2$ expenditure} and \textit{walking speed}, following the methodology from Section \ref{ss:regression}.

+Let us denote the test set as $\Omega \subset \{1,2,...,N\} \times \{1,2,...,T\}$.
+We validate each model $M$ on held-out indices by computing the mean squared error as defined in \eqref{eq:err}.
+We select the parameters of each of the three methods using cross-validation, using the same validation set.

 In our evaluation procedure, for the test set, we randomly select $5\%$ of observations of patients who visited the clinic at least $4$ times.
 Then, we split the remaining $95\%$ of observations into a training and validation sets in $90:10$ proportion.
 We train the algorithms with the following combinations of parameters: the regularization parameter for SLI and SLR procedures $\lambda \in \{0, 0.1, 0.2, ..., 2.0\}$ and the rank for fPCA procedure $d \in \{2,3,4,...,K\}$.
 We define the grid of $T = 51$ points.
 We repeat the entire evaluation procedure $20$ times.